fubbleskag/arrakis-atlas/README.md

 ### June 19, 2024
 - Streamlined UI by converting action buttons to icon-only buttons with tooltips.
 - Added distinct border colors for PVE/PVP zone demarcation on the grid.
-- Implemented public view-only sharing functionality.
+- Implemented public view-only functionality.
 - Corrected typo for 'Stravidium' resource.

 ### June 18, 2024